Education with a Global Perspective

 When should I apply?

-We encourage students to apply 6 months to one year in advance.
-In general, all full-time graduate programs start each year in the Fall 1 Term (August).
-Graduate students taking Psychology and International Relations may also start in January during the Spring I Term.
+We encourage students to apply 6 months to a year in advance.
+In general, all full-time graduate programs start each year in the Fall Semester (September).
+Graduate students taking Psychology and International Relations may also start the Spring Semester.

 The earlier an applicant submits a complete application, the sooner an admissions decision can be made.